PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-07 06:32:46
+Last updated: 2024-04-07 06:33:23
-Random Quote: Robin: "I'm pregnant."Barney: "Are you sure you're not just getting fat?" - Barney Stinson
+Random Quote: No more half-measures, Walter. - Mike Ehrmantraut